adnuhan/Pong-Game/README.md

 ## Features:

-- xcds
-  ## Features
-- Simple and intuitive gameplay.
-- Score tracking for each player.
-- Sound effects for paddle and wall collisions.

-Features:
-•	Two Player Support: Challenge a friend or practice against the computer (optional AI implementation).
+- **Two Player Support**: Play against your friends.
+- **AI Opponent**: Practice against the Computer, single-player experience.
-•	Keyboard Controls: Intuitive controls for smooth paddle movement (specify the keys used).
+- **Keyboard Controls**: Intuitive controls for smooth paddle movement.
+(Up/Down and W/S keys).
-•	Simple Scoring System: Keep track of your progress and aim for the win.
+- **Simple Scoring System**: Keep track of your progress and aim for the win.

-•	Customizable Gameplay (Optional): o	Adjust game speed, paddle size, ball behavior, or incorporate additional features as desired.
+## Optional Enhancements:
+This project provides a solid foundation for you to experiment and add more features.
+Here are some ideas:

+- Sound Effects: Enhance immersion with basic sound effects (e.g., paddle hits, ball bounces).
+- Visual Enhancements: Create a more visually appealing game with background graphics, different paddle shapes, or particle effects.